STUDENT EXPERIENCE

 House Competitions

 Every student at CATS Cambridge becomes a member of a House.
 Throughout the year we hold exciting Inter-House competitions where students compete against other Houses to win House Points.
-Some of our inter-house competitions have included:
+Some of our competitions include:

 Sports Day